 - Line a baking sheet with parchment paper and set aside.

 - In a saucepan, melt the butter over medium heat.
 Once the butter has melted, gradually stir in the granulated erythritol.
 Cook for 8-10 minutes stirring occasionally.
+We recommend using a candy thermometer to check the temperature until it reaches 310F to prevent it from burning.

 - Remove from heat and stir in the vanilla and pecans.
 Transfer the mixture to the baking sheet and use a rubber spatula to spread the mixture in an even layer